Inference of Online Newton Methods with Nesterov's Accelerated Sketching: Additional Experimental Results

 $\bullet$ \textbf{Model parameters setup.} For both regression tasks, we consider dimensions $d \in \{20, 40\}$ and set the ground-truth model parameter $\bx^{\star} \in \mR^d$ to be linearly spaced between $0$ and $1$.
 For the linear model, we fix the noise variance at $\sigma^2 = 1$.
 For~each dimension $d$, we generate the covariate $\xi_a\sim \mN(\0, \Sigma_a)$ with three different types of $\Sigma_a$. (i) Identity matrix: $\Sigma_a = I$; (ii) Equi-correlation matrix: $[\Sigma_a]_{i, i} = 1$ and $[\Sigma_a]_{i, j} = r$ for $i \neq j$; and (iii) Toeplitz matrix: $[\Sigma_a]_{i, j} =r^{|i - j|}$.
 For the latter two covariance matrices, we set $r = 0.4$.

 $\bullet$ \textbf{Algorithm parameters setup.} We vary the number of sketching steps $\tau \in \{5, 10, \infty\}$, where $\tau = \infty$ corresponds~to~solving \eqref{equ:newton_system} exactly.
 For the sketching solver, we apply both randomized Kaczmarz sampling $S \sim \text{Uniform}(\{\be_i\}_{i=1}^{d})$ \citep{Strohmer2008Randomized} and Gaussian sampling $S \sim \mathcal{N}(0, I_d)$.
-We also set $(\alpha_t,\beta_t,\gamma_t)$ according to the formulas in \eqref{def:alpha_beta_gamma_t}.
-Since~$\mu_t$ and $\nu_t$ are generally intractable in practice, we consider two implementable choices.
-First (the default choice), at each~iteration we approximate the expectations in the definitions of $\mu_t$ and $\nu_t$ using empirical averages based on $B_t$ (see \eqref{def:mu_t_nu_t}).
-Second (the degenerate choice), we adopt the simplified specification $\mu_t\nu_t=\gamma_t=1$ for all $t$.
+We set $(\alpha_t,\beta_t,\gamma_t)$ according to the formulas in \eqref{def:alpha_beta_gamma_t}, with $(\mu_t,\nu_t)$ approximated by empirical averages based on $B_t$ (see \eqref{def:mu_t_nu_t}).
+To examine cheaper parameter updates, we recompute these approximations every $N\in\{1,500,1000\}$ iterations and keep them fixed between refreshes; $N=1$ recovers the standard non-periodic setting.
+In the QQ-plot experiments comparing accelerated and unaccelerated sketching, we also include the degenerate specification $\mu_t\nu_t=\gamma_t=1$.
 For the online Newton method, we~use a diminishing stepsize $\varphi_t = 1/(t+1)^{0.501}$.
 We set the nominal confidence level to $95\%$, and perform inference on the coordinate-wise mean of $\bx^{\star}$, i.e. $\sum_{i=1}^d \bx_i^\star / d$.
 For each parameter choice, we conduct 200 independent runs.